verny-tran/LoadControl/README.md

 ### Basics

 In order to enable infinite loading control you have to provide a handler as target selector using [`addTarget(_:action:for:)`](https://developer.apple.com/documentation/uikit/uicontrol/1618259-addtarget).
 The block you provide is executed each time the load control detects that more data needs to be provided.
-The handler block's function is to do asynchronous tasks, such as networking or database fetch, and update your scroll view or it's subclass.
+The handler's function is to do asynchronous tasks, such as networking or database fetch, and update your *scroll view* or it's subclass.

 The block is called from the main queue, so make sure to send any long-running jobs to the background queue.
-Once you have received fresh data, update the table view by adding new rows and sections, and then use `endLoading()` to end the load control animations and reset the state of the control's components. [`viewDidLoad()`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) is a nice location to add the target selector.
+Once you have received fresh data, update the *table view* by adding new rows and sections, and then use `endLoading()` to end the animations and reset the state of the control's components. [`viewDidLoad()`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) is a nice location to add the target selector.

-Ensure that any interactions with UIKit or methods supplied by **LoadControl** occur on the main queue.
+Ensure that any interactions with [**UIKit**](https://developer.apple.com/documentation/uikit) or methods supplied by **LoadControl** occur on the main queue.
 In Swift, use [`async(group:qos:flags:execute:)`](https://developer.apple.com/documentation/dispatch/dispatchqueue/2016098-async) to conduct UI-related calls on [`DispatchQueue.main`](https://developer.apple.com/documentation/dispatch/dispatchqueue/1781006-main).
-Many people make the mistake of utilizing an external reference to a table or collection view within the handler method.
-Do not do this.
-This causes a cyclic retention.
-Instead, send the instance of scroll view or scroll view subclass as the first parameter to the handler block.
+Many people make the mistake of utilizing an external reference to a *table or collection view* within the handler method.
+Do not do this since it causes a cyclic retention.
+Instead, send the instance of scroll view or scroll view subclass as the first parameter to the block.

 ### Collection view quirks

-[**UICollectionView**](https://developer.apple.com/documentation/uikit/uicollectionview)'s [`reloadData()`](https://developer.apple.com/documentation/uikit/uicollectionview/1618078-reloaddata) resets the '.contentOffset' value.
+[**UICollectionView**](https://developer.apple.com/documentation/uikit/uicollectionview)'s [`reloadData()`](https://developer.apple.com/documentation/uikit/uicollectionview/1618078-reloaddata) resets the `.contentOffset` value.
 Instead use [`performBatchUpdates(_:completion:)`](https://developer.apple.com/documentation/uikit/uicollectionview/1618045-performbatchupdates) if possible.

 ```swift
 self.collectionView.loadControl?.endLoading(completion: { scrollView in